mbund/blog/src/content/blog/advanced-github.md

 ## Public SSH Keys

-If you've authenticated Git with SSH keys (under [github.com/settings/keys](https://github.com/settings/keys)), they are actually publicly available at `github.com/<username>.keys`.
+If you've added SSH keys (under [github.com/settings/keys](https://github.com/settings/keys)), they are actually publicly available at `github.com/<username>.keys`.
 For example, my public keys are available at [github.com/mbund.keys](https://github.com/mbund.keys).
 Initially, this might sound like a security risk, but they are just public keys so it is safe to share them (though it is good to be aware of this).
 In my opinion, it is actually really convenient to have them available like this.

 Say you're setting up a server and you want to add your public key to the `authorized_keys` file.
 You can just run the following command: